Coronavirus – Frequently Asked Questions

 20. What does the Federal government’s “stimulus package” include for workers struggling due to the coronavirus pandemic?

 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) creates three new programs:

 Pandemic Unemployment Assistance (PUA) provides emergency unemployment assistance to workers who are left out of regular state unemployment insurance (UI) or who have exhausted their state UI benefits (including any Extended Benefits that might become available in the future).
 Up to 39 weeks of PUA are available to workers who are eligible to receive PUA.
 Those eligible for PUA include self-employed workers, including independent contractors, freelancers, workers seeking part-time work, and workers who do not have a long-enough work history to qualify for state UI benefits.
 The program will expire on December 31, 2020, unless otherwise extended.
 Because PUA is available to those who do not qualify for UI, if you are not sure whether you qualify for UI or PUA, file a claim for unemployment insurance with the EDD as described above in Question 1.

-Pandemic Unemployment Compensation (PUC) provides all regular UI and PUA claimants with an additional $600 per week in compensation on top of their usual calculated benefit through July 2020.
+Pandemic Unemployment Compensation (PUC) provides all regular UI and PUA claimants with an additional $600 per week in compensation on top of their usual calculated benefit before July 25, 2020.
 PUC is a flat amount provided to those on UI or PUA, including those who are receiving a partial unemployment benefit check.

 Pandemic Emergency Unemployment Compensation (PEUC) provides an extra 13 weeks of state UI benefits to the end of the existing number of state UI weeks.
 This benefit will apply until December 31, 2020, unless otherwise extended.